Afghanistan: Development of Taliban government

 In a report by CNN-News18, sources said the new government was going to be governed similarly to Iran with Hibatullah Akhundzada as supreme leader similar to the role of Saayid Ali Khamenei, and would be based out of Kandahar.
 Baradar or Yaqoob would be head of government as Prime minister.
 The government's ministries and agencies will be under a cabinet presided over by the Prime Minister.
 The Supreme Leader would preside over an executive body known as the Supreme Council with anywhere from 11 to 72 members.
 Abdul Hakim Haqqani is likely to be promoted to Chief justice.
 According to the report, the new government will take place within the framework of an amended 1964 Constitution of Afghanistan.
 Government formation was delayed due to concerns about forming a broad-based government acceptable to the international community.
 It was later added however that the Taliban's Rahbari Shura, the group's leadership council was divided between the hardline Haqqani Network and moderate Abdul Ghani Baradar over appointments needed to form an "inclusive" government.
 Reports claimed that this culminated in a skirmish which led to Baradar being injured and treated in Pakistan, however this was denied by Baradar himself.

 As of early September 2021 the Taliban were planning the cabinet to be men-only.
 Journalists and other human rights activists, mostly women, protested in Herat and Kabul, calling for women to be included.
 The acting Cabinet announced on 7 September was men-only, and the Ministry of Women's Affairs was abolished.
+In a decree by Hibatullah Akhundzada on 15 August 2025, the description of the government as interim was dropped, with all ministers remaining in their posts, but on a permanent rather than acting basis.

 As of July 2025, only Russia has recognized the Taliban government as the legitimate authorities of Afghanistan.
 The U.N has stated that recognition was impossible so long as restrictions on female education and employment remained.

-On 16 September 2024, the Taliban suspended polio vaccination campaigns in Afghanistan, as reported by the United Nations, posing a significant risk to global polio eradication efforts.
-In a decree by Hibatullah Akhundzada on 15 August, the description of the government as interim was dropped, with all ministers remaining in their posts, but on a permanent rather than acting basis.
+On 16 September 2024, the Taliban suspended polio vaccination campaigns in Afghanistan, as reported by the United Nations, posing a significant risk to global polio eradication efforts, though multiple national and sub-national polio vaccination campaigns were subsequently carried out in 2025 and 2026.